 The goal of the presentation is just to give the audience a basic sense of what you do and why it matters.
 They simply need to know:

 The conventional wisdom is that the audience can only remember 3 simple things about any presentation 10 minutes after they’ve seen it.
-Make sure you are clear yourself what you want the audience to remember before even writing your presentation.
+Make sure you are clear what you want the audience to remember before even writing your presentation.

 The best way to manage to a time is:

-Large presentation usually require dimming the lights and using spotlights.
+Large presentations usually require dimming the lights and using spotlights.
 This makes it incredibly difficult to see your audience members.
 On top of this, you may be projected onto a large screen behind you so the people in the back of the room can see you.

 You’re going to have to look around the room as you would in a smaller presentation.
 Fake eye contact if you need to and scan the audience as best you can.
 It will appear to your audience that you are engaging with them personally.